 However, in science, bugs are only one group within the much larger insect family.
 This means every bug is an insect, but many insects are not bugs.

-Learning the difference helps you understand vocabulary more clearly.
+Learning the difference helps you understand about bugs and insects clearly.

 Here’s a comprehensive guide on 100+ Insects Names with Pictures.